-Potentially Less than Less No
+Potentially Significant Less than Significant Less Than No Impact

-Significan significant Than Impact

 Impact with Significant

 Mitigation Impact

 Incorporated

 (MTCO2e) per year, which are also estimated to cause a less than significant VMT impact.
 The County Guidelines provides a table for several different land use development types and their CO2e per year emission rates.
 Based on the GHG Analysis performed for the Project, the analysis found the annual GHG emissions associated with the proposed Project would generate a net total of approximately 399.6 MTCO2e/year.
 Therefore, the Project with its intended development 3,600 square feet wine tasting room and patio would not exceed the 3,000 MTCO2e threshold.
 Therefore, the Small Projects Screening is met.